aiven/devportal/docs/products/opensearch/concepts/shards-number.rst

 These suggestions are only indicative, and optimal values depend on your usage patterns and anticipated data growth in OpenSearch®.
 Monitoring disk and CPU usage and upgrading when necessary to ensure optimal performance is essential.

+Additionally, if you are using OpenSearch® for daily logs or similar use cases, you could consider adding more shards per index to new indexes.
+Doing so will increase the number of shards per index for subsequent days, providing an alternative option for managing your data.

 Adjusting shard count
 ----------------------